daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 Thing+ Embedded Prococol is based on HTTP and MQTT.
 Sensor values and actuator commands are sent via MQTT between sensors and devices - data coming out of devices to a gateway is passed via HTTP.

 #### 2.1 MQTT
 Message Queuing Telemetry Transport (MQTT) is a lightweight messaging protocol used between an IoT device that uses low bandwidth and low power and the Thing + Cloud.
 MQTT has a publish / subscribe structure and is implemented via TCP / IP.
-You can use SSL and TLS to secure your data and provide a USERNAME / PASSWORD based authentication method.
+You can use TLS to secure your data and provide a USERNAME / PASSWORD based authentication method.
 ![MQTT_thing](./image/Thingplus_Embedded_Guide/MQTT_thing.png)

 The MQTT broker is responsible for delivering messages to various clients for sending and receiving messages.
 Thing + Cloud provides an MQTT broker.
 IoT devices send sensor values to the MQTT broker provided by the Thing+ Cloud, receive actuators commands, and operate according to commands.

 The client that generates the message publishes the message with a Topic before it, and the subscriber that subscribes to the message registers the topic to be received with the broker.
 The MQTT broker relays messages based on topics.
-Topics have a hierarchy and use slashes (/) to separate them. <br>
+Topics have a hierarchy and use slashes (/) to separate them.<br>

 ```
 Topic example)

 HOME0 / BEDROOM / TEMERTATURE
 HOME0 / BEDROOM / HUMIDITY
 HOME0 / LIVING / CO2_LEVEL
 HOME1 / KITCHEN / DUST_LEVEL
 ```

 MQTT provides three levels of quality of service (QoS).

 - QoS0: The message is sent only once and does not check the success or failure of the transmission.
 Possible message loss.
-- ** QoS1 **: Messages can be sent more than once.
-Messages are always delivered accurately and can be delivered in duplicates during the delivery process. ** Thing + Cloud uses QoS1 **
+- **QoS1**: Messages can be sent more than once.
+Messages are always delivered accurately and can be delivered in duplicates during the delivery process. **Thing + Cloud uses QoS1**
 - QoS2: The message is transmitted exactly once and does not cause message loss and duplicate transmission.
 However, a large amount of network bandwidth is required for message transmission.

 MQTT provides a Last Will and Testament (LWT) function that can save messages to other clients when a client connection is lost.
 The client can define a Will message, which the broker is storing.
 If the client is disconnected due to an error, the broker sends a Will message to the other client.
 Thing + uses the error status of the thing as a Will message.
 When an error occurs in the thing, Thing + Cloud can immediately detect the error of the device.